IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     !!!
 Important "Formatting of the yaml file is critical!"

-        The content of the YAML file must be formatted exactly as shown.
+        The content of YAML files must be formatted exactly as shown.
 Use the copy icon to prevent typographical errors.

+    File name:
+    ```
+    catalogSource.yaml
+    ```

+    File contents:
     ```
     apiVersion: operators.coreos.com/v1alpha1
     kind: CatalogSource